Getting to Laconia

 Laconia is not hard to reach, but it gets much easier when you decide early whether this is mostly a driving trip or a fly-and-rent-car trip.

 For most Northeast travelers, Laconia is easier as a road trip.
-The extra flexibility matters because the Lakes Region works best when you can pivot between town, shoreline, and side drives.
+The extra flexibility matters because the Lakes Region is easiest when you can pivot between town, shoreline, and side drives.

 Manchester is the neat airport answer

-Manchester-Boston Regional usually makes more sense than pretending you should optimize around Boston itself.
-Logan only wins if the airfare difference is strong enough to justify the extra friction.
+Manchester-Boston Regional usually makes more sense than assuming you should optimize around Boston itself.
+Logan only wins if the airfare difference is strong enough to justify the extra hassle.

 Respect event timing